raspberrypilearning/teachers-guide/physical-setup.md

 # Physical Classroom setup

 So you've got a class set of Raspberry Pis.
 It's time to unbox them and get your students exploring Linux and Physical Computing.
-You have several options for using Raspberry Pis in a classroom, all detailed below.
+You have a few main when using Raspberry Pis in a classroom, detailed below.

 ## Option 1 - Use existing infrastructure